 The thematic, specialty museums listed below capture various segments of Budapest’s colorful past, whether it's about a famous liquor producing family business that first caught the attention of a Habsburg Emperor and is still a thriving business today (Zwack Museum), or the deeply moving exhibit on the communist past (House of Terror).

 There's always room for improvement.
-Painfully absent are permanent exhibits in Budapest about such internationally well-known and accomplished Hungarians as Ferenc Puskás, Marcel Breuer, André Kertész, and Ernő Rubik.
+Painfully absent are permanent exhibits in Budapest about internationally well-known and accomplished Hungarians like Ferenc Puskás, Marcel Breuer, André Kertész, and Ernő Rubik.
 There is a Béla Bartók museum/memorial house, but in its current form it doesn't do justice to the genius of Bartók.

-In 2013 the government approved a highly ambitious, over €500 million museum-relocation project (Liget Projekt), which is going to fundamentally alter Budapest’s cultural landscape.
-By 2020, the City Park will become a “museum quarter”.
+In 2013 the government approved a highly ambitious museum-relocation plan (Liget Projekt).
+The €500 million development is going to fundamentally alter Budapest’s cultural landscape by creating a museum quarter inside the City Park.
 New buildings will house each of the National Gallery, the Museum of Ethnography, and the House of Hungarian Music, as well as other smaller projects.
-Overall, it's a welcome development as some of these institutions haven't had the proper platforms their rich collections would otherwise deserve, but the move has also sparked fierce public debate about the loss of precious green space.
+Overall, it's a welcome development as some of these institutions haven't had the appropriate platforms their rich collections deserve, but the move has also sparked fierce public debate about the loss of precious green space.

-Find below 10 Budapest museums that are unique to the city, have English wall texts, labels, or guides, and are easily reachable from downtown (most often even by foot).
+Find below the best Budapest museums that are unique to the city, have English wall texts, and are easily reachable from downtown (most often even by foot).

-House of Parliament (location; usually 8 AM to 6 PM; HUF 2,400 admission for EU citizens, otherwise HUF 6,000 which includes a multilingual guide; advance ticket purchase here): You might be wondering why a country of the size of Hungary would need such an enourmous building (with 691 rooms) for its national assembly.
-Well, it was built during a time (1885–1904) when Hungary was three times the size it's today and when it oversaw vast territories that today belong to its neighbor countries like Slovakia, Romania, and Serbia.
-Also, this was a period when Hungary was getting a taste of empire, so the monumental, over-the-top architecture is no coincidence.
-Aside from seeing the jaw-dropping interior and Hungary's Holy Crown on display, visitors will learn interesting facts about the building and the country.
-The easiest way is to purchase tickets online in advance, which include multilingual guided tours that run throughout the day.
+Hungarian House of Parliament (location; usually 8 AM to 6 PM; HUF 2,400 admission for EU citizens, otherwise HUF 6,000 which includes a multilingual guide; advance ticket purchase here): You might be wondering why the national assembly of a country the size of Hungary is so enormous (it has 691 rooms).
+Well, it was built at a time (1885–1904) when Hungary was three times bigger than in the present day.
+This was also a period when the country was getting a taste of empire, which explains the grand, monumental, perhaps even over-the-top architecture.
+But it also makes for a fun visit inside.
+Aside from the jaw-dropping interior and Hungary's Holy Crown on display, visitors will learn interesting facts about the building and the country's history.
+It's recommended to purchase tickets online in advance, which include multilingual guided tours that run throughout the day.

 House of Terror (location; 10 AM to 6 PM; closed on Monday; HUF 2,000 admission): One of the most highly attended museums in the city is not a happy one.
 This Budapest landmark is dedicated to remembering the brutalities committed by the Hungarian fascist and the subsequent Soviet-led communist regimes.
-Oddly, both the Hungarian Arrow Cross Party and later the Communist Secret Police used this very same building on Andrássy Avenue for detention, interrogation, and torture.
-Old newsreels, interviews with survivors, and carefully curated objects from the time portray the cruelty of these systems.
+Oddly, both the Hungarian Arrow Cross Party and later the Communist Secret Police occupied this very same building on Andrássy Avenue and used it for detention, interrogation, and torture.
+Old newsreels, interviews with survivors, and carefully curated objects portray the everyday cruelty and dysfunctionality of the communist system.
 The tiny prison cells and the gallows in the basement are particularly poignant reminders of the country’s tainted past.

-Ludwig Museum of Contemporary Art (location; 10 AM to 8 PM; closed on Monday; HUF 2,600 admission): The scenic way to reach the city's main outlet for modern international and Hungarian artworks is through the promenade that stretches from the Great Market Hall along the Danube.
-Three floors and over 35,000-square-foot of exhibition space are dedicated to contemporary art in a stunning limestone-covered building.
-The most well-known is the Pop Art collection with works of international heavyweights (e.g. Jasper Johns, Roy Lichtenstein, Claes Oldenburg, Robert Rauschenberg, Andy Warhol).
-But lesser-known Eastern European/Hungarian artists from the era receive equal floor space, enabling visitors to see parallels and differences between the artistic approaches at the time.
+Ludwig Museum of Contemporary Art (location; 10 AM to 8 PM; closed on Monday; HUF 2,600 admission): The scenic way to reach the city's main outlet for modern artworks is through the Danube promenade stretching from the Great Market Hall.
+Three floors and over 35,000-square-foot of exhibition space are dedicated to contemporary international and Hungarian art in a stunning limestone-covered building.
+The most well-known is the Pop Art collection which boasts some headline artists like Jasper Johns, Roy Lichtenstein, Claes Oldenburg, Robert Rauschenberg, and Andy Warhol.
+But lesser-known Eastern European/Hungarian artists from the era receive equal floor space, enabling visitors to appreciate the parallels and differences.

-Holocaust Memorial Center (location; 10 AM to 6 PM; closed on Monday; HUF 1,400 admission): A most informative and deeply moving exhibit on Jewish life and the holocaust in Hungary.
+Holocaust Memorial Center (location; 10 AM to 6 PM; closed on Monday; HUF 1,400 admission): An informative and deeply moving exhibit on Jewish life and the Holocaust in Hungary.
 The venue consists of a beautifully restored synagogue from 1924 (second largest in Budapest) and a memorial garden with a wall of victims, and a tower of lost communities that lists all towns where Jews have ceased to exist as a result of the deportations.
 The museum inside is a distinctively 21st century interactive venue.
 Through newsreels, photos, and objects, visitors can follow the gradual disenfranchisement of Hungarian Jews that culminated in the killing of 500 thousand people.
-If there is one museum you visit to learn about the Hungarian holocaust, this should be it.

-Zwack Unicum Museum (location; 10 AM to 5 PM; closed on Sunday; HUF 2,000 admission): Initially prepared for the Habsburg Emperor in an effort to aid his digestive problems, Unicum is a herbal liquor made from a secret formula containing more than forty types of herbs.
-The exhibit begins with a short video portraying the tumultuous history of Hungary's most famous liquor maker, followed by a guided tour to the plant where visitors can learn about the ingredients and the production process.
-The highlight is the tasting in the cellar, where, amid enormous wine barrels (one from 1937), visitors can sip these royal concoctions.
-Those who like the distinctively complex taste of Unicum can fuel up at the gift shop at the entrance.
-A guided tour is included in the admission ticket.
+Zwack Unicum Museum (location; 10 AM to 5 PM; closed on Sunday; HUF 2,000 admission): Initially prepared for the Habsburg Emperor in an effort to aid his digestive problems, Unicum is an herbal liquor made from a secret formula containing more than forty types of herbs.
+The exhibit begins with a short video portraying the tumultuous history of Hungary's most famous liquor maker.
+Then comes a guided tour to the plant where visitors can learn about the ingredients and the production process.
+The highlight is a tasting that takes place in the cellar packed with enormous wine barrels (one from 1937).
+Those who like the distinctively complex taste of this royal concoction can fuel up on bottles of Unicum at the entrance gift shop.
+The guided tour is included in the general admission ticket.

-Hungarian National Gallery (location; 10 AM to 6 PM; closed on Monday; HUF 1,800 admission): Located inside the Royal Palace in the Castle District, it is an enormous collection of mainly Hungarian artworks from about 1000 A.D. to the present.
-From Gothic winged altars to 20th century paintings and sculpture, the museum features works of the country’s best known artists such as Mihály Munkácsy, József Rippl-Rónay, and János Vaszary.
-As you look at the works of art, the river bank and the Pest skyline provide a splendid backdrop.
+Hungarian National Gallery (location; 10 AM to 6 PM; closed on Monday; HUF 1,800 admission): Located inside the stunning Buda Palace on the Castle Hill, the Hungarian National Gallery has an exhaustive collection of mainly Hungarian artworks from about 1000 A.D. to the present day.
+From meticulously carved Gothic winged altars to avant-garde paintings, the museum features works of the country’s best known artists including Rippl-Rónay, Csontváry, and Vaszary.
+As you take in the works of art, the river bank and the Pest skyline provide a splendid backdrop.
 The cupola is also worth a visit for the 360 views.
-Until the renovation of the Museum of Fine Arts is completed in 2018, some of its best works, by the likes of Raphael, El Greco, and Rodin, are displayed here.

-Goldberger Textile Collection (location; 10 AM to 6 PM; closed on Monday; HUF 1,400 admission): An interactive, highly informative, and ultimately heartbreaking exhibit about the Goldberger family’s thriving textile manufacturing business, one of the biggest in Central Europe before WWII.
-The exhibit traces the stages of development from a one-man shop to a vertically integrated conglomerate to which even the Habsburg Emperor, Franz Joseph paid a personal visit.
-Besides family history, visitors can learn about blue-dyeing, roller printing, and screen printing techniques, trying their hand at making pattern designs, or figuring out the right ingredients of blue dye.
+Goldberger Textile Collection (location; 10 AM to 6 PM; closed on Monday; HUF 1,400 admission): An interactive, highly informative, and ultimately heartbreaking exhibit about the Goldberger family’s thriving textile manufacturing business.
+The exhibit traces the stages of development from a one-man shop to a vertically integrated conglomerate to which even the Habsburg Emperor, Franz Joseph, paid a visit.
+Besides family history, visitors can learn about blue-dyeing, roller printing, and screen printing techniques, as well as trying their hand at making pattern designs.

-Miksa Róth Memorial House (location; 2 PM to 6 PM; closed on Monday; HUF 750 admission): Name a famous Budapest building and chances are that its grand stained glass windows were made at Miksa Róth’s renowned atelier (e.g. Parliament, Gresham Palace/Four Seasons Hotel).
-The museum features 60 or so splendid works of stained glass, and over a dozen elaborate glass mosaics.
+(Stained Glass Maker) Miksa Róth Memorial House (location; 2 PM to 6 PM; closed on Monday; HUF 750 admission): Name a famous Budapest building and chances are that its grand stained glass windows were made at Miksa Róth’s renowned atelier (e.g. Parliament, Gresham Palace/Four Seasons Hotel).
+The museum features sixty or so splendid works of stained glass, and over a dozen elaborate glass mosaics.
 A lifelong explorer of new techniques, Roth’s development from eclecticism to art nouveau/jugendstil and finally art deco are nicely traceable.
-The memorial house is in a slightly sketchy neighborhood near Keleti train station, which means that the contrast will be even sharper as you enter the serene turn-of-the century building packed with jewel-like artworks.
+The memorial house is located in a slightly sketchy neighborhood near Keleti train station, so expect a sharp contrast as you enter the serene turn-of-the century building packed with jewel-like artworks.
 The lady in charge of the museum speaks English and is happy to navigate guests through the small exhibit.
 Art nouveau fans and adventure seekers should not miss it.

 Hungarian House of Photography (Mai Manó House) (location; 11 AM to 7 PM; open every day; HUF 1,500 admission): This elaborately adorned building from 1894 just off Andrássy Avenue used to be the studio of Manó Mai, a royal court photographer during the Austro-Hungarian Empire.
-After arbitrary tenants during communism (including the Hungarian Auto Club), the building is once again dedicated to its original function - photography.
-The temporary-only exhibits show the best of contemporary Hungarian works, although artists and themes are wide-ranging.
-Make sure to visit the second floor which retains a turn-of-the-century feel with the original stained glass windows, wood paneling, and Mai’s former studio with sweeping views onto Nagymező Street.
-Also, it is worth popping in to the bookstore on the mezzanine and the cute café on the ground floor.
+After a number of arbitrary tenants during communism (including the Hungarian Auto Club), the building is once again dedicated to its original function - photography.
+The temporary-only exhibits show the best contemporary Hungarian artworks, although artists and themes are wide-ranging.
+Make sure to visit the second floor, which retains a turn-of-the-century feel and the original stained glass windows, wood paneling, and Mai’s former studio that has sweeping views onto Nagymező Street.
+Also, it's worth popping in to the bookstore on the mezzanine and the cute café on the ground floor.
 For more photos, visit the Robert Capa Contemporary Photography Center just down the street.